Zubair7102/Journal-App/Readme.md

 # 📝 Journal App

-Welcome to the **Journal App** — a secure, user-friendly platform for writing, editing, and managing personal journal entries, built with Spring Boot and MongoDB.
+Welcome to the **Journal App** — a secure, user-friendly platform for writing, editing, and managing personal journal entries, built with Spring Boot, MongoDB, and Redis.

 ---